crimsonlock/kstudy/README.md

 ### Kstudy

-* Kstudy implements "system call" functions in a simple kernel module
+* Kstudy implements "syscall" functions in a simple kernel module
 * The channel between user space and kernel space is "/dev/kstudy", a virtaul charactor device
 * This program is used only to the beginners of the kernel, for studying purpose only
 * This program is tested in kernel v3.18.137